louissiller/mgmt467-analytics-portfolio/Assignments/Unit1_Louis_summary.md

 This analysis explores the factors influencing survival rates during the Titanic disaster using the `v_titanic_cleaned` dataset in BigQuery.

+## Data Preparation

+Before conducting the analysis, the data underwent a cleaning process.
+This involved creating a cleaned view of the original Titanic dataset (`v_titanic_cleaned`) in BigQuery.
+While the specific steps of the cleaning process are not detailed in this notebook, the analysis was performed on this pre-processed data, which is assumed to have handled missing values and inconsistencies relevant to the columns used in the analysis (passenger class, sex, age, and survival status).

 ## What was found:

 Based on the analysis of survival rates across different passenger demographics, the key findings are: